Donate

 ASN data is especially helpful for understanding who routes traffic for a given IP.
 It is not a precise ownership record, but it shows the network announcing the IP range in global routing tables.
 This is why ASN lookup is a common first step in abuse investigations, troubleshooting connectivity, or validating an ISP.

 Results can vary based on how IP ranges are delegated.
 Large organizations may announce multiple CIDR blocks, while hosting providers may reassign ranges to customers.
-In those cases, pairing ASN data with WHOIS/RDAP gives you both routing and registration context.
+In those cases, pairing ASN data with WHOIS/ gives you both routing and registration context.

 • Network troubleshooting: see which ASN announces the range and compare it with expected routing paths.